Swimming pool: 19th and 20th centuries

 Swimming pools became popular in Britain in the mid-19th century.
 As early as 1837, six indoor pools with diving boards existed in London, England.
 The Maidstone Swimming Club in Maidstone, Kent is believed to be the oldest surviving swimming club in Britain.
 It was formed in 1844, in response to concerns over drownings in the River Medway, especially since would-be rescuers would often drown because they themselves could not swim to safety.
 The club used to swim in the River Medway, and would hold races, diving competitions and water polo matches.
 The South East Gazette July 1844 reported an aquatic breakfast party: coffee and biscuits were served on a floating raft in the river.
 The coffee was kept hot over a fire; club members had to tread water and drink coffee at the same time.
 The last swimmers managed to overturn the raft, to the amusement of 150 spectators.

 The Amateur Swimming Association (now known as Swim England) was founded in 1869 in England, and the Oxford Swimming Club in 1909.
 In 1939, Oxford created its first major public indoor pool at Temple Cowley.

+Swimming pool at Lyndhurst estate in Tarrytown, New York, United States, constructed in 1911 (photo c.
+1920).
+Known as "Helen's Bath," it was built by the estate owner, prominent philanthropist Helen Miller Shepard (in the boat), who opened it to the public.
+The pool had full-time lifeguards (shown in the photo); swimming instructions were provided to local boys and girls (young girls, especially, had little opportunity to learn to swim at the time).

 The modern Olympic Games started in 1896 and included swimming races, after which the popularity of swimming pools began to spread.
 In the US, the Racquet Club of Philadelphia clubhouse (1907) boasts one of the world's first modern above-ground swimming pools.
 The first swimming pool to go to sea on an ocean liner was installed on the White Star Line's Adriatic in 1906.
 The oldest known public swimming pool in the U.S., Underwood Pool, is located in Belmont, Massachusetts.